 Section 7.
 Documentation to be Received by the Financial Consumer.
-ICREs shall provide the financial consumer a copy of each of the documents signed by them, together with all terms and conditions.
-In addition, ICREs shall provide the
+ICREs shall provide the financial consumer a copy of each of the documents signed by them.
+In addition, ICREs shall provide the consumer proof of the transaction, whether in printed or electronic form, at the option of the consumer, immediately after the transaction has been completed.
+For products or services offered through digital means, ICREs shall provide printed copies of records upon request of the consumer.

-Statements of account or billing statements shall be provided regularly in a convenient manner to the customer, or through the channel in which the product was sold, commensurate to the type of product and terms thereof.
+Statements of account or billing statements shall be provided regularly in a manner convenient to the consumer, or through the channel in which the product was sold, commensurate to the type of product and the terms thereof.